Why do I need to know an object-oriented programming language?

 I hear that there are many object-oriented programming languages such as C++, C#, Java, PHP, Objective-C, Swift, Python, Ruby, etc. How many object-oriented programming languages should I know?

 As many as possible.
-However, in this stage, you can learn only C# or Java or C++.
+However, in this stage, I recommend that you learn only C# or Java or C++.

 - If you are required or prefer to learn C++, please read this "Bjarne Stroustrup (2013).
 The C++ Programming Language" book.